Browser Location, Distance Tool and Other APEX Map Region Attributes

 Conclusions

-Oracle APEX Map region has eight attributes that can improve our map.
-Additionally, thanks to dynamic actions and JS, we can quickly and easily implement the functionality of selecting multiple objects.
-Low-code again!
+The Oracle APEX Map region has eight attributes that can improve our map's functionality.
+Additionally, with dynamic actions and JavaScript, we can quickly and easily implement the feature of selecting multiple objects.
+Once again, low-code proves its value!